diamondtelagathoti/InternshipProjects/README.md

 # InternshipProjects
-Contains all the works (codes,documentations), which I have done in my Internships.
+The repository contains all the works, and information (codes,documentations), which I have done in my Internships